edelgrace/blog/content/post/2012-08-01-youtube-discoveries-1.md

 0:35 &#8211; What.
 Antares.
 Such a cool name.
 It's one letter off from my last name.
 What.
 He has a cool voice too.
 What.
 I love how he's building with each word ugh.

 0:43 &#8211; K is really cute okay.
 Omg now there's Minnie too.
 MINNIE IS SO CUTE.
 What.
 This whole part is too cute.
-I can't&#8230; Voices this cute should not exist, okay?
+I can't...
+Voices this cute should not exist, okay?

 1:00 &#8211; Oh goodness, Ann from the Ugly cover.
 Yes.